titanom/limin/README.md

 # limin

-A Python library for interacting with OpenAI-compatible LLM APIs.
+The `limin` library is a Python library for interacting with OpenAI-compatible LLM APIs.

+The central philosophy of `limin` is that interactions with LLMs are a **leaky abstraction**.
+This is why `limin` is designed to be as transparent as possible.
+You can inspect every object and trace every operation.
+The library doesn't try to hide the low-level details behind fancy abstractions - you are in control.

 Features: